Access to Transportation

 Zanesville and Muskingum County are located within one day’s truck drive of about 60% of the U.S. population.
-The population density map below shows our proximity to major U.S. population centers.
-(Each tiny white dot represents 7,500 people)
+The map to the right shows our proximity to major U.S. population centers, all within a 500 mile radius, even reaching into Ontario, Canada.

 Muskingum County resides at a logistical sweet spot as approximately 10 miles to east of the county I-70 interchanges with I-77 and 37 miles and 48 miles to the west, I-70 interchanges with I-270 and I-71, respectively.

 Zanesville-Muskingum County is well positioned to serve the population centers of the East Coast and the Midwest.

 Zanesville and Muskingum County offer three good flying options less than an hour away.

 Zanesville Municipal Airport (ZZV) is located approximately six miles east of Zanesville and one mile south of I-70 Exit 159.
 ZZV has two 5,000′ runways and the airport can accommodate corporate jets.
 Instrumentation landing (ILS/DME) is available on one of the runways.
 More information about ZZV can be found at https://www.linearair.com/airport/Zanesville-Municipal-in-Zanesville-OH-ZZV/.

 Zanesville Aviation is located at the Zanesville Municipal Airport (ZZV) in Zanesville, Ohio and has provided safe and reliable transportation to the aviation community for over 70 years.
 Zanesville Aviation is the premier air-charter service and fixed-base operator for the central Ohio area.
 Based at the Zanesville Municipal Airport, customers can find charter service, aircraft management, and transient aircraft FBO services.